Tavisco/Palmkedex/README.md

 ## Building

-To build this application from source use the toolchain available [here](https://www.palm2000.com/projects/compilingAndBuildingPalmOsAppsOnUbuntu2004LTS.php), edit the paths of the building tools on the makefile, then simply run `make` in the root of the project.
+To build this application from source use the toolchain available [here](https://www.palm2000.com/projects/compilingAndBuildingPalmOsAppsOnUbuntu2004LTS.php), edit the paths of the building tools on the makefile, then simply run `make` in the root of the project after running the scrapper.
+Some tinkering will be necessary at the moment, but everything you need to build is present in this repo (with the exception of the SDKs).
+I'll update this section to add more detailed instructions.

 ## Special thanks
 I'd like to thank all the people on [PalmDB's Discord Server](https://palmdb.net/) that helped me with issues with C and Palm OS development; that demonstrated interest in the project and pushed me forward to complete it; that sent ideas and opinated about the features and looks of it; and probably much more things.
 Many thanks to you all!